-- Move Alert: Displays a message and the move bar on the digital watch face and steps screen. - Goal Alerts: Allows you to turn on and off goal alerts, or turn them off only during activities.
+Move Alert: Displays a message and the move bar on the digital watch face and steps screen.
+The device also beeps or vibrates if audible tones are turned on (System Settings, page 31).

+Goal Alerts: Allows you to turn on and off goal alerts, or turn them off only during activities.
 Goal alerts appear for your daily steps goal, daily floors climbed goal, and weekly intensity minutes goal.